domdoescode/WirecardBundle/README.md

 At the moment, this bundle is being built for a single use case, however it would be great to extend it to include the following:

+* Reduce the min config!
+It's pretty mahoosive, don't know if this can be resolved though.
 * Multiple currencies (at present a single default is set in the configuration).
 * Custom fields via configuration (including validation based on if set to mandatory).
 * mongodb, couchdb and propel support.